 We learned it the hard way in August 2013.
-Crossing the highest parts of this incredible route, our delight suddenly turned into fright, because of the great dragon cloud, which had swallowed us and spewed out at the very bottom of the way.
-Technology proved to be very effective in the fight with the beast, and thanks to navigation we levelled the playing field.
+Crossing the highest parts of this incredible route, our delight suddenly turned into fright, because of the great dragon-like cloud, which had swallowed us and spewed out at the very bottom of the way.
+Technology proved to be very effective in the fight with the beast, and thanks to navigation we leveled the playing field.
 I was observing on the screen what bends were coming and how sharp they were.
 We were gliding through the “milk” with a few meter visibility, above precipices hidden in white depths, while moving through the virtual path on our GPS simultaneously.
 This way we safely reached a tourist village of Ranca.
 The next day, the devil did not give up, adding rain to the fog.
-The shudder came back with redoubled force, because, to make the matters worse, we were travelling with a cracking, crappy tyre (Mitas E08), which had been bought just a week before departure.
+The shudder came back with redoubled force, because, to make the matters worse, we were travelling with a cracking, crappy tire (Mitas E08), which had been bought just a week before departure.
 Fortunately, as it often happens on the road, also in this case our problem turned out to be a generator of awesome adventures.

 In the kingdom of the Giants from the Parang Mountains

-That stone table can be seen from the road.
+The stone table can be seen from the road.
 On the map it appears as the Masa Jidovului.
 From stories about giants we also learn that they built tunnels across the Carpathian Mountains to help ancient Dacians defend their country against the Romans.
 Thanks to the tunnels they could quickly draw back their troops, let them rest hidden and then attack again.
-Interestingly, the name of the village Novaci in the eastern part of Wallachia means “giant”.
-The name comes from the name of Novac, which in Romanian mythology is assigned to a hero of strong physique.
+Interestingly, the name of the village Novaci located in the eastern part of Wallachia means “a giant”.
+The name comes from the name of Novac, which in Romanian mythology is assigned to a hero of a strong physique.
 Sometimes Novac was presented as giant, who beat numerous armies that hit Romania.[At this point, many thanks to Dan Munteanu from Bucharest, who introduced us to interesting folk tales of Romania.]

 Located about 150 km away from Transalpina in a straight line, the Bucegi Mountains conceal a mysterious story of some unusual discovery.
 It is said that a whole grid of underground tunnels and giants’ remains were found in 2003.
 However, the Romanian government and the U.S. authorities withhold any information on this subject.
 Various legends started to circulate around the Bucegi Massif, telling of inexplicable phenomena taking place there and involving nature and people.

 By immersing yourself in these stories you can kindle your travel hunger to explore Romania.
-I find this land very mysterious and distinct in peculiar manner from the neighbouring countries.
+I find this land very mysterious and distinct in peculiar manner from the neighboring countries.
 Perhaps, after you cross the Path of Giants and Transfagarasan Road, you will reach the Bucegi National Park to stand there face to face with a famous Sphinx and feel energy of the ancient, holy place of Dacians. :)

 Fresh asphalt on the edge